 Adverse changes in the credit quality of the Bank's customers and counterparties or a general deterioration in Icelandic or global economic conditions, or arising from systematic risks in the financial systems, could affect the recoverability and value of the Bank's assets and require an increase in the Bank's provision for credit exposures and other provisions.
-Specific issues and events where credit risk could adversely affect revenues in 2021 and subsequent years include but are not limited to:
+Specific issues and events where credit risk could adversely affect revenues in 2023 and subsequent years include but are not limited to:

-• Concentration of loan portfolio in certain sectors could adversely affect the Bank.
+- Concentration of loan portfolio in certain sectors could adversely affect the Bank.
 The Bank's loan portfolio is relatively concentrated in key sectors.
 These are households, fisheries, real estate companies, construction and the travel industry.
-See further in "Description of the Bank - Loan Portfolio".
-Downturns in these sectors that would influence customers' ability to meet their obligations may have an adverse effect on the Bank's business, financial condition and results of operations.
+See further in "Description of the Bank Loan Portfolio".
+Downturns in these sectors that would influence customers' ability to meet their obligations may have an adverse effect on the Bank's business, financial condition, and results of operations. - Deterioration of economic conditions could increase the required loan impairment for the Bank.

-5 See further the significant changes in note 77 of the 2021 Financial Statements and note 51 of the Q1 2022 Interim Financial Statements, which are incorporated by reference into this Base Prospectus.

-6 Total CPI linked balance /total equity.

-Deterioration of economic conditions could increase the required loan impairment for the Bank.
 The Bank's customer loan portfolio is predominately comprised of loans to Icelandic Borrowers.
 Higher unemployment rates, persistent high inflation, reduced personal disposable income levels and increased personal and corporate insolvency rates may reduce customers' ability to repay loans.
-See further in "Description of the Bank - Loan Portfolio".
+See further in "Description of the

+7 See further the significant changes in note 76 of the 2022 Financial Statements which is incorporated by reference into this Base Prospectus.

+8 Total CPI linked balance /total equity.

+Bank - Loan Portfolio".
 This, in addition to depressed asset valuations could have an impact on the adequacy of the Bank's loss reserves and future impairment charges.